cekose/portfolio/_posts/2002-09-03-speech-rec-notes.md

 I've been able to work through this and found this very clear explanation on stackoverflow.

-**scipy.io.wavfile.read returns the tuple (rate, data).
+<b>scipy.io.wavfile.read returns the tuple (rate, data).
 If the file is stereo, data is a numpy array with shape (nsamples, 2).
-To get a specific channel, use a slice of data.**
+To get a specific channel, use a slice of data.</b>

 ```python
 rate, data = wavfile.read(path)